colgate-cosc465-spring24/lab06/README.md

   "arin_originas0_originautnums" : [ ]
 }
 ```
-The `get_ASes` function should **return a list of registrant names extracted from the entities section of the JSON response**: e.g., `['Colgate University', 'NYSERNet', 'Google LLC']`.
+The `get_ASes` function should **return a list of names extracted from the entities section of the JSON responses**: e.g., `['Colgate University', 'NYSERNet', 'Google LLC']`.
+You should only look at the first entity, and only include the entity if its role is "registrant."
 If an IP address is in the range of [private addresses defined in RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918#section-3), then skip this address.
 If a sequence of routers have IPs from the same registrant, the registrant should only be included once.

 For example, when you run `path.py` with `traceroute_data/google.txt`, the program should output: